Bissbert/asset-merger-engine/doc/DOCUMENTATION_INDEX.md

 ## 🎯 Conclusion

-The topdesk-zbx-merger tool documentation is **comprehensive and well-organized**.
+The asset-merger-engine tool documentation is **comprehensive and well-organized**.
 It provides:

 - Complete coverage of all features and components
 - Clear examples and real-world scenarios